 The major components of the MET package are represented in Figure 1.1.
 The main stages represented are input, reformatting, plotting, intermediate output, statistical analyses, and output and aggregation/analysis.
-The MET-TC package functions independently of the other MET modules, as indicated in the Figure.
 Each of these stages is described further in later sections.
-For example, the input and output formats are discussed in Section 3 as well as in the sections associated with each of the statistics modules.
+For example, the input and output formats are discussed in Section 4 as well as in the sections associated with each of the statistics modules.
 MET input files are represented on the far left.

 The reformatting stage of MET consists of several tools which perform a variety of functions.
 The ASCII2NC, PB2NC, MADIS2NC, LIDAR2NC, and IODA2NC tools read a variety of point observation input file formats and, optionally, derive time summaries for each observing location.
 They all write to a common NetCDF point observation file format which can be read by the other MET tools.
-The Point2Grid tool reads that common NetCDF point observation file format and interpolates the point data onto a user-specified grid.
+The Point2Grid tool reads that common NetCDF point observation file format or observations provided via Python and interpolates the point data onto a user-specified grid.
 The Regrid-Data-Plane, Shift-Data-Plane, MODIS-Regrid, and WWMCA-Regrid tools read a variety of gridded input file formats and interpolate user-requested input fields to a user-defined output grid.
 While the MET statistics tools can interpolate many input file formats in-memory and on-the-fly, manually regridding upstream is sometimes useful.
 The Pcp-Combine tool adds, subtracts, or derives fields across multiple time steps.
 It is often run to accumulate precipitation amounts into a user-specified time interval - if a user would like to verify over a different time interval than is included in their forecast or observational dataset.
 The Gen-Vx-Mask tool provides a variety of methods for creating bitmapped masking areas.
 Those masks can then be used to efficiently limit verification to the interior of a user-specified region in the downstream statistics tools.
 The Gen-Ens-Prod tool derives basic ensemble products (mean, spread, probabilities) from multiple gridded input ensemble members.
 The GSI tools reformat binary GSI diagnostic data to be read by the Stat-Analysis tool.

-Gridded Legend Grid Data NetCDF PCP Combin Gridded Data NetCDF Analysi MODIS MODIS Regrid Plot MODE ASCII PNG MTD Gridded NetCDF WWMCA Data ASCII NetCDF MODE ASCII VWMCA Plot MODE Analysi PS Point ASCII2NO STAT Data Point2Grid NetCDF BUFR PS Point STAT PS Grid Stat NetCDF MADIS Point NetCDF Stat Analysis MADIS2N STAT Data Obs nsemble Stat NetCDF HDF I TDAR Point LIDAR2NO Data STAT IODA Point IODA2NO Data GSI STAT Data NetCDF ASCII RMW TC RMW NetCDF NetCDF Data ASCII DLand STAT
+Gridded Legend Data NetCDF PCP Combin Gridded Data NetCDF Analysi MODIS MODIS Regrid Plot MODE ASCII PNG MTD Gridded NetCDF WWMCA Data ASCII NetCDF MODE ASCII NWMCA Plot MODE Analysi PS ASCII/Py ASCII2NO STAT Data Wavelet Stat Point2Grid NetCDF BUFR PS Point STAT PS Grid Stat NetCDF MADIS Analysis MADIS2N STAT Data nsemble Stat NetCDF Python HDF I TDAR Point LIDAR2NO Data Data STAT IODA Point IODA2NO GSI STAT Data NetCDF ASCII RMW TC RMW NetCDF NetCDF Data ASCII DLand STAT

-MET Overview v10.1.0
+MET Overview v11.0.0